polsm91/aws-terraform-website/README.md

 Add the `certificate_validation_name` and `certificate_validation_records` as a CNAME record in your nameserver (e.g. Namecheap, GoDaddy, AWS Route 53,...).

-Afterwards, If you want to monitor whether the certificate has been validated by AWS, you can do so using the AWS CLI/UI, or add the following into `acm/main.tf` and run `terraform apply`.
+Afterward, If you want to monitor whether the certificate has been validated by AWS, you can do so using the AWS CLI/UI, or add the following into `acm/main.tf` and run `terraform apply`.
 It will perform an active wait (until Terraform timeouts) on the validation process:

 ```hcl
 resource "aws_acm_certificate_validation" "techyblog_cert_validation" {